 The Melnick court found it “undesirable to categorize living trees, plants, roots, or vines as a ‘nuisance’ to be abated, citing an Ohio case holding that “[t]o grow a tree is a natural act of the soil.
 It is not itself a dangerous instrumentality.”
 Were the issue to arise in Maryland courts now, 30 years later, we suspect the outcome would be much different.

 Melnick v.
 CSX Corporation, 312 Md.
 511, 540 A.2d 1133 (Ct.App.Md.
 1988).
 Johnathan Melnick purchased a warehouse in Baltimore that shared a common boundary with a railroad right-of-way owned by the Baltimore and Ohio Railroad Company.
 He replaced the roof, which had been in poor condition.

-Since the roof replacement, Melnick experienced constant clogged drains, standing water, roof deterioration and some water damage to stored merchandise.
+Since the roof replacement, Melnick experienced constantly clogged drains, standing water, roof deterioration, and some water damage to stored merchandise.
 These problems result from leaves and limbs falling on his property from the railroad’s trees.
 Melnick tried to remedy this situation by cleaning the gutters on several occasions and cutting back the growth, but the problem continued.
 When his complaints to the railroad were ignored, he sued on theories of trespass, negligence, and nuisance.